edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Honorable Mentions

+These are mods that I recommend, but am not currently using.

 `Doctor Who Tardis` adds a working Tardis, Cybermen and Daleks
 - The working Tardis is seriously cool.